smorr/MTTokenField/README.markdown

 MTTokenField is a replacement for AppKit's NSTokenField

 ##Rationale
-NSToken field has several limitations for autocompletion and display of tokens.
+NSTokenField has several limitations for autocompletion and display of tokens.
 * Autocompletion handling non-alphanumeric prefixes for suggestions.
 In MailTags, we wanted users to be able to omit prefixes to token that were not Alphanumeric in nature (eg symbols such as '@' and emoji)  so that when they typed Act... the keyword '@Action' would be presented as an autocompletion option.
 * Display of different colours and token styles for tokenized strings and the autocompletion suggestions.